 I disconnected the Chaintech active cooler fan and tried the fan simply blowing at the active cooler.
 The NF4 temp looked fine but when I felt the NF4 heatsink below the inactive Chaintech fan it was too hot to keep my finger on it so I shut down and reconnected Chaintech's active cooler fan.
 The sensor was apparently cooled by all the air from the fan but the NF4 chip and the heatsink were not - this was not expected so it was fortunate I checked rather than trusting the readout.
 The fan/NB47J was checked this way and the heatsink is warm but not hot to the touch with the readout at 33C.

 This page was last modified by John Moran, HTML tweaker.
-If you have a comment on this site or its contents or would just like to chat, click here, scroll down and click again.
+If you have a comment on this site or its contents click here, scroll down and click again.
 Using this single link point reduces my spam.